Private sector involvement with REDD+

 REDD+ evolved rapidly in several countries supported through the Forest Carbon Partnership Facility (FCPF) and the United Nations REDD Program (UN-REDD).
 Many countries were still developing REDD+ readiness preparation plans, while others implemented their plans and developing their REDD+ strategies.

 Alongside these national government-led processes, other institutions – including NGOs and the private sector – were involved in REDD+ implementation.

 Private sector involvement

-There is debate about the extent and the timing of private-sector engagement in REDD+.
+There has been ongoing debate about the extent and the timing of private-sector engagement in REDD+.
 Some maintain that early engagement is important to inform the design of REDD+ architecture at a global level and to test the robustness of the policy and legal systems for ‘investing’ in ecosystems services commodities, such as carbon.
 For example, our research has shown that carbon rights legislation is not yet ready for private sector REDD+.

-Issues such as free, prior and informed consent, the principle that a community has the right to give or withhold its consent to proposed projects that may affect the lands they customarily own, occupy or use, as well as properly designed benefit-sharing mechanisms are key to establishing REDD+ projects that will benefit local forest-dependent people.
+Issues such as free, prior and informed consent, the principle that a community has the right to give or withhold its consent to proposed projects that may affect the lands they customarily own, occupy or use, as well as properly designed benefit-sharing mechanisms, are key to establishing REDD+ projects that will benefit local forest-dependent people.

 What did IIED do?